mayowaowobamirin-playzone/lambdafunction/README.md

-# lambdafunction
 AWSTemplateFormatVersion: '2010-09-09'
 Parameters:
-  # KMSKeyId:
+   KMSAWSPrincipal:
+     Type: "String"
+     Description: "AWS Principal for KMS".
+  DatadogKeys:
-  #   Type: "String"
+    Type: "String"
-  #   Description: The id (final part of the key's ARN) of a KMS key used to encrypt and decrypt your Datadog API amd APP keys.
+    Description: "The id (final part of the key's ARN) of a KMS key used to encrypt and decrypt your Datadog API amd APP keys."

    DatadogKeys:
     Type: "String"
     Description: "The id (final part of the key's ARN) of a KMS key used to encrypt and decrypt your Datadog API amd APP keys."
   Lambdas3Key: